radish-es/opensourcelaw/content/courses/Property/readings/week19.md

 {{% /callout %}}

-## Case Study: Aboriginal Title in Lands of the Elsipogtog First Nation ##
+## Case Study: Elsipogtog First Nation's Claim to Aboriginal Title ##

-In November 2016, the Elsipogtog First Nation filed a Notice of Action and Statement of Claim in the New Brunswick Court of Queen's Bench.
+In November 2016, Elsipogtog First Nation filed a Notice of Action and Statement of Claim in the New Brunswick Court of Queen's Bench.
 The following quotes from the press release issued by Elsipogtog in advance of that filing:

 > On November 9, 2016 Elsipogtog First Nation is filing a claim on behalf of the Mi’kmaq Nation for Aboriginal title to the Mi’kma’ki district of Sikniktuk in New Brunswick.
 >